 DNS leaks are a known Windows 10 vulnerability, so VPNs that can suppress this are a must.
-A DNS leak nullifies a user’s anonymity by sending a web page request to their internet service provider instead of to an anonymous DNS server through the VPN.
+A DNS leak nullifies a user’s anonymity by sending a web page request to their internet service provider instead of to a private DNS server through the VPN service.
 This allows your ISP and possibly Windows to track your web browsing.

 Because Microsoft is based in the US and is known to have complied with the NSA’s bulk surveillance program, we prefer VPN providers based outside of the US to avoid any further conflicts of interest.

-Here are our top 5 favorite VPNs for Windows users:
+Here are the top 5 best VPNs for Windows 10 users:

-Ever among the top 5 in almost any category, ExpressVPN makes this list for it’s superb app.
-It’s the simplest option for those who want something that just works without fuss, and it boasts the fastest average download speed of any VPN we’ve tested so far.
+Ever among the top 5 in almost any category, ExpressVPN makes this list for its superb app.
+The Windows VPN client is the simplest option for those who want something that just works without fuss, and it boasts the fastest average download speed of any VPN we’ve tested so far.
 Users can opt to use ExpressVPN’s DNS servers whenever connected by toggling it in the advanced settings.
 ExpressVPN is incorporated in the British Virgin Islands beyond the reach of the GCHQ and NSA, and it keeps no usage logs.
 It’s also one of the few VPNs to work with Netflix.